awsdocs/aws-cost-management-user-guide/doc_source/ce-filtering.md

     Filters by costs associated with how many GB are transferred from Amazon RDS through a Direct Connect network connection\.
   + **RDS: Data Transfer – InterAZ**

-    Filters by costs associated with how many GB are transferred into, out of, or between Amazon RDS buckets in different Availability Zones\.
+    Filters by costs associated with how many GB are transferred into, out of, or between Amazon RDS buckets in different AZs\.
   + **RDS: Data Transfer – Internet – In**

     Filters by costs associated with how many GB are transferred to your Amazon RDS databases\.